1GANREN/mincraftbot/README.md

 Using commands To check the status of the server, use the /status command.
 To change the IP address of the server, run the command /input_ip and follow the instructions.

-Next, create the files ip.txt and login.txt bot made in Russian proto change the words in its code to your language in the translator
+Next, create the files ip.txt and login.txt bot made in Russian Simply change the words in its code to your language in the translator

 To run this bot, you will need the following Python libraries: